 This forces the body to run on fats as the primary energy source.
-Fats, however, are unable to cross the blood-brain barrier, leaving the brain short of fuel.
+Fats, however, are unable to cross the blood-brain barrier (a barrier that prevents certain materials from entering the brain through the blood), leaving the brain short of fuel.
 If the brain wasn’t able to get any fuel, then the entire nervous system would shut down.2

 Ketones, however, are able to easily cross the blood-brain barrier and provide the brain and nervous system with a second preferred fuel source.
 2